2025 Copa Sudamericana final stages: Seeding

 For the final stages, the teams were seeded according to their results in the group stage, with the Copa Sudamericana group winners seeded 1–8, the Copa Sudamericana group runners-up seeded 9–16, and the Copa Libertadores group third-placed teams seeded 17–24.
 For the round of 16 draw, the seeds 1–8 made up Pot 1, and the eight knockout round play-offs winners (seeds 9–24) made up Pot 2, keeping their seed.
-Teams from the same association may play each other from the knockout round play-offs onwards.
+Teams from the same association could play each other from the knockout round play-offs onwards.